 In layman’s language, this one seems to be now making a million-dollar industry.
 Somehow I have always felt that whether we have acknowledged the fact or not but technology has always been there in the finance industry whether it’s the introduction of ATMs or credit cards, etc. Of course, to what extent it’s being used varies among projects and applications.

-The rise of fintech has forever changed the way companies do businesses.
-From crowdsourcing to mobile payments, there has never been as much decision to business people as there is present.
+The rise of fintech has forever changed the way companies do business.
+From crowdsourcing to mobile payments, there have never been as many decisions to business people as there are present.
 It’s never been less expensive to set up your business as well as to extend it.

-Crowdsourcing empowers individuals with enormous plans to get financing rapidly and effectively from anyplace on the planet from individuals they have never met.
+Crowdsourcing empowers individuals with enormous plans to get financing rapidly and effectively from any place.
+This can be done with the help of individuals you have never met.
 Instead of months of investor talks, entrepreneurs can – on account of the shop window that is the web – pitch straightforwardly to the world.
 Those with the magic touch can see the funds roll in within a matter of weeks rather than months.

 I am sure you won’t find the post convincing till I don’t provide some accurate reasons stating how important the Fintech software is.
 So without any further ado, here it goes!

 Of course, you are well-versed with the fact that global remittance has proven as a pure blessing for a plethora of communities.
 But what you may not know is that global remittance is a costly venture and not every business has the potential to afford it.